cpplain/launch-school-core-curriculum/ls95/ls95-notes.md

 - `less` one page at a time, forward and backward navigation
 - `man` uses less, allowing forward and backward navigation
 - `ls` `-h` option when used with `-l` will add unit suffixes
-- `which` locate an executable in the user’s path
+- `which` locate an executable in the user's path
 - `source ~/.zshrc`
 - `COMMAND="echo"` variable can be used as command
 - `export PATH="/path/to/my/executables-directory:$PATH"`